userbiltcreative/Adobe-andtoid-get-started/readme.md

     1. This class is gitignored so you can avoid exposing your keys on GitHub
 1. Sync your Gradle files
 1. Run the app
-1. See the component's `guide` directory to learn more about the component (e.g., `send-to-desktop-api/guide`)
+1. See the component guides on [Adobe I/O](https://www.adobe.io/apis/creativecloud/creativesdk.html) to learn more about the components

 <a name="resources"></a>
 ## More resources for the Creative SDK

 ### Developer portal

-[Visit our Android developer portal](https://creativesdk.adobe.com/docs/android/#/index.html) for component guides, class references, and more.
+[Visit Adobe I/O](https://www.adobe.io/apis/creativecloud/creativesdk.html) for component guides, class references, and more.

-### Blog

-We have all kinds of Android content on our blog that explores deeper aspects of the Creative SDK.
-Have a look at [our Android category on blog.creativesdk.com](https://blog.creativesdk.com/category/android/).

 <a name="contributing"></a>
 ## Contributing to this repo